-Windshield calibration refers to the process of adjusting the parameters of a camera lens to capture a complete image if the vehicle and road in order to guarantee that in-car ADAS systems are receiving accurate and reliable information.
+Windshield recalibration refers to the process of adjusting the parameters of a camera lens to capture a complete image of the vehicle and road in order to guarantee that in-car ADAS systems are receiving accurate and reliable information.

 Modern vehicles are moving from autonomous driving to advanced driver assistance systems (ADAS) which is more efficient in ensuring vehicle safety and better driving.
 The ADAS system can alert you about potential problems on the road.

-Cars are getting smarter and the camera in the windshield or windows measures a lot these days, some of the things that the ADAS sensors and cameras on cars can detect are…
+Cars are getting smarter and the camera in the windshield measures a lot these days.
+Some of the things that the ADAS sensors and cameras on cars can detect are:

 - Video Image Processing

 Generally, ADAS systems work through a camera that is fitted to the center of the windshield, and the camera relays important information about the conditions of the road ahead to the ADAS.
 The system will then know when to activate automated safety measures.
 The camera monitors blind spots, pedestrians and proximity to other objects, so it is important that it is calibrated to offer the best possible surveillance of the vehicle and road.